fbpx

 Looks won’t be a problem because they will be hidden anyway.
 It will save you a lot of money since you won’t have to buy new ones.

-Old Pavers Are Still Pavers
+Old Pavers Are Still Pavers!

 Old pavers are still, well… pavers.
 They can be used in specific areas where you would otherwise have to worry about their maintenance.

 Under grills and BBQs, for example.
-The flux of grease, food, drinks, and coal is a real problem for pavers in this area.
+The flux of grease, food, drinks, and coal is a real concern for pavers in this area.
 If you put your old ones under them, you won’t have to worry about it that much.

 You can use them in a space for kids to play, like on a small patio next to a sandbox, playhouse, or treehouse.
 No need to use new pavers in these situations, where kids will certainly put their integrity to the test playing with mud, paint, chalk, and God knows what else.